simon2706/Emteq-ARC2019/README.md

 ![](Images/emteq.png)

-[Emteq](https://emteq.net/) organized [Human Activty Recognition Challenge 2019](https://emteq.net/arc2019).
-The goal of the challenge was to recognize eight activities of daily life from a devicemounted on the head, which provides data from three-axis IMU: accelerometer,gyroscope and magnetometer.
+[Emteq](https://emteq.net/) organized Human Activty Recognition Challenge 2019.
+The goal of the challenge was to recognize eight activities of daily life from a devicemounted on the head, which provides data from three-axis IMU: accelerometer,gyroscope and magnetometer.</br>

+Organiser's contact info: improve@emteq.net

 # Dataset